KB Home (NYSE:KBH) Issues Earnings Results, Beats Estimates By $0.19 EPS

-KB Home (NYSE:KBH) posted its earnings results on Tuesday.
-The construction company reported $1.50 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.31 by $0.19, RTT News reports.
-The company had revenue of $1.44 billion during the quarter, compared to the consensus estimate of $1.48 billion.
+KB Home (NYSE:KBH) announced its earnings results on Tuesday.
+The construction company reported $1.50 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.31 by $0.19, RTT News reports.
+The firm had revenue of $1.44 billion during the quarter, compared to analyst estimates of $1.48 billion.
 KB Home had a net margin of 7.85% and a return on equity of 12.74%.
-The firm’s quarterly revenue was up 57.7% on a year-over-year basis.
-During the same period in the previous year, the firm posted $0.55 earnings per share.
+The company’s revenue for the quarter was up 57.7% compared to the same quarter last year.
+During the same period in the prior year, the business earned $0.55 EPS.

-The business also recently announced a quarterly dividend, which was paid on Thursday, May 20th.
-Stockholders of record on Thursday, May 6th were paid a dividend of $0.15 per share.
-The ex-dividend date of this dividend was Wednesday, May 5th.
-This represents a $0.60 dividend on an annualized basis and a dividend yield of 1.38%.
+The business also recently declared a quarterly dividend, which was paid on Thursday, May 20th.
+Shareholders of record on Thursday, May 6th were issued a $0.15 dividend.
+The ex-dividend date was Wednesday, May 5th.
+This represents a $0.60 annualized dividend and a yield of 1.38%.
 KB Home’s dividend payout ratio is currently 19.17%.

-In other news, CFO Jeff Kaminski sold 64,277 shares of the business’s stock in a transaction dated Thursday, April 22nd.
-The shares were sold at an average price of $47.16, for a total transaction of $3,031,303.32.
-Following the completion of the sale, the chief financial officer now owns 102,465 shares of the company’s stock, valued at $4,832,249.40.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-4.40% of the stock is owned by insiders.
+A number of equities analysts recently weighed in on the stock.
+Raymond James upped their target price on shares of KB Home from $48.00 to $55.00 and gave the stock a “strong-buy” rating in a research note on Friday, March 26th.
+Wolfe Research initiated coverage on shares of KB Home in a research note on Tuesday, March 16th.
+They set an “outperform” rating for the company.
+Keefe, Bruyette & Woods increased their price objective on shares of KB Home from $44.00 to $48.00 and gave the stock a “market perform” rating in a research note on Thursday, March 25th.
+Royal Bank of Canada increased their price objective on shares of KB Home from $46.00 to $47.00 and gave the stock a “sector perform” rating in a research note on Thursday.
+Finally, Wells Fargo & Company initiated coverage on shares of KB Home in a research note on Wednesday, April 21st.
+They set an “overweight” rating and a $55.00 price objective for the company.
+Six research analysts have rated the stock with a hold rating, eight have given a buy rating and two have issued a strong buy rating to the company’s stock.
+KB Home presently has an average rating of “Buy” and an average target price of $47.00.

 About KB Home